nlyman9/Tanks-Game/FinalToDo.md

 - ~~Finish two different types of bot tanks (for a total of 3 different AI tanks)~~
 - Finalize the different bullets between player and AI
 - Ai can use bombs
+- AI can shoot

 ### Level Generation

 - ~~Implement destructible tiles/walls~~
 - Finish implementation of map generation
-  - Ensure that a player is spawned inside an escapable area.
+  - Ensure that a player is spawned inside an escapable area